 ReferenceError: abcd is not defined

-Thus forcing you to write a little bit more structured code.
-Which is very useful in generating quality code with such a dynamic language as JavaScript.
+Thus, it forces you to write a little bit more structured code, which is very useful in generating quality code with a dynamic language like JavaScript.

 Use Node shell: